-The ideas of relative atomic mass and relative formula mass help us link these pictures to real masses of real objects.
+The ideas of relative atomic mass and relative formula mass help us to link the figures in the periodic table to real masses of actual objects.

 The mass number is the larger of the two numbers - so the mass number of aluminium is 27.

 To work out the relative formula mass (Mr) of a compound or molecule, we just add the relative atomic masses of all the atoms in a chemical formula.

 What is the relative formula mass of carbon dioxide, CO2?

-1. Look up Ar for each of the atoms: C = 12, O = 16.
+1. Look up the Ar for each of the atoms: C = 12, O = 16.

-2. Add up the relative atomic masses, counting numbers of each atom.
+2. Add up the relative atomic masses, counting the numbers of each atom.
 Mr = 12 + (2 x 16) = 44.

-It's a good idea to put brackets round the multiplications for each element; this makes sure that you get the right answer.
+It's a good idea to put brackets round the multiplications for each element - this makes sure that you get the right answer.

 The word equation is methane + oxygen → carbon dioxide + water.
-In symbols, this is CH4 + 2 O2 → CO2 + 2 H2O.
-If we look at the molecules, they look like this:

 The relative formula masses of methane and carbon dioxide are (methane) CH4: 12 + (4 x 1) = 16 and (carbon dioxide) CO2 = 12 + (2 x 16) = 44.
 The relative formula masses work for any units of mass.